Our Phonics Lead is Mrs. Riordan

 At St Edward's Catholic Primary School we have adopted the Read, Write Inc. programme to develop our phonics and reading skills.

 What is Read Write Inc?

 The Read Write Inc. programme is for primary school children learning to read.
-It is a phonics based programme which helps children learn to read whilst also developing a wide range of vocabulary and encouraging a love of stories.
+It is a phonics-based programme that helps children learn to read whilst also developing a wide range of vocabulary and encouraging a love of stories.
 It was developed by Ruth Miskin and more information on this can be found at www.ruthmiskinliteracy.com .

 How do we know RWI works?

 Schools embedding this programme have been recognised by OFSTED in the HMI ‘Reading by Six Report’ (November 2010) as an example of how the best schools teach reading.

 The links and documents on this page will hopefully help you to understand the learning intentions and inform you regarding the content of this scheme.

 At St Edward’s Catholic Primary School we have adopted an innovative and child-led approach to spelling.
 Across the school we have introduced the Spelling Shed and Spelling Frame Programmes across the school.
 The new National Curriculum outlines very clearly the continuity and progression of spelling for Key Stage 1 & 2.
 This resource includes termly spelling lists that follows the National Curriculum, spelling games and a programme of study for every year group which can be shared with parents to ensure that full coverage of all spelling rules and exceptions have been offered.